v-karunakars/hadoop-migration/installation/3_hive_installation.md

 #    Steps for installing Hive

+To install Hive, you need to have Hadoop installed and SSH server running.
+To know more refer the link [ Hadoop Installation steps](../installation/2_java_hadoop_ssh_installation.md) for installation.

 1. Open the WSL [Ubuntu] terminal and navigate to your individual user.[ hdoop ]

     ```